marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-### Add Probes for our k8s-real-demo service
+### Add Probes for our Real App service

-* Add Readiness probe to the Deployment
+* Add Readiness probe to the back-end Deployment
  * Hint: endpoints are already implemented in the code `server.go`
 * Deploy the updated config
-* Add Liveness probe to the Deployment
+* Add Liveness probe to the back-end Deployment
 * Deploy the updated config
 * Verify the probes are working